theinsideview/theinsideview.github.io/_posts/2023-05-05-alan-and-max.md

 Max is currently a Research Assistant to [Owain Evans](https://owainevans.github.io/), mainly thinking about (and fixing) issues that might arise as we scale up our current ML systems, but also interested in issues arising from multi-agent failures and situational awareness.

 Alan is PhD student at Mila advised by Nicolas Le Roux, with a strong interest in AI Safety, AI Governance and coordination.
-He has also  recently working with [David Krueger](https://theinsideview.ai/david) and helped me with some of the interviews that have been published recently ([ML Street talk](https://youtu.be/74VE_EBjg2Q) and [Christoph Schuhmann](https://youtu.be/-Mzfru1r_5s)).
+He has also  recently been working with [David Krueger](https://theinsideview.ai/david) and helped me with some of the interviews that have been published recently ([ML Street talk](https://youtu.be/74VE_EBjg2Q) and [Christoph Schuhmann](https://youtu.be/-Mzfru1r_5s)).

 > Disclaimer: this discussion is much more casual than the rest of the conversations in this podcast.
 This was completely impromptu: I just thought it would be interesting to have Max and Alan discuss model evaluations (also called "evals" for short), since they are both interested in the topic.